Number of centenarians in Japan grows by five times in 20 years

 The data was unveiled ahead of Sept 19's Respect for the Aged Day, or Keiro no Hi, a national holiday.

-By comparison, the US has 97,914 centenarians, according to the latest census data, despite having a population that's more than 200 million people larger.
+By comparison, the United States has 97,914 centenarians, according to the latest census data, despite having about a population that is more than 200 million larger.

 Japan is struggling to manage one of the world's fastest-ageing societies and a low birth rate that has strained its pension system.